-- 1. No more than two (2) entries per class, except wether that can have no more than 1 entry. - 2.
-Pygmy wether will not be included in the final drive for Grand and Reserve Grand Pygmy - 3.
+- 1. No more than two (2) entries per class, except wether that can have no more than 1 entry. - Pygmy wether will not be included in the final drive for Grand and Reserve Grand Pygmy - 3.
 Should be shown in natural condition (clean from foreign materials such as hay, straw, etc. and unwashed). - 4.
-Horns permitted. - 5.
-No bucks permitted on the grounds.
+Does taller than 22.5" tall at the withers will be moved into the Meat Production Division - 5.
+Horns permitted. - No bucks permitted on the grounds.

+Class Description

-- 001 Doe Kids born after January 1.
+001 Doe Kids under 1 year

-- 002 Yearling Does, one year and under two years
+002 Yearling Does, one year and under two years

-- 003 Does, 2 years and older
+003 Does, 2 years and older

-- 004 Pygmy Wether
+004 Pygmy Wether

-Division 004: FIBER GOATS
+Division 004: Pack GOATS